The Price War Between UK Supermarkets

 Well, its simple mathematics….stupid…….

-Tesco at its peak operated on a world-leading 5.2% net profit margin – that is in layman’s terms making just 5p on every £1 worth of the myriad and millions of products it sold.
+Tesco at its peak operated on a world-leading 5.2% net profit margin.
+In layman’s terms making just 5p on every £1 worth of the myriad and millions of products it sold.

 Since that peak and a freefall tumble to 0.5% following the financial scandal of 2014, the businesses aspirations are to get back to above 4%.

-Modern shoppers simply would not notice a 5% price cut across the store anymore and certainly wouldn’t switch their shopping loyalty from a competitor – which is unfortunately precisely what you need, and what you want if you stand any chance of winning an all-out price war.
+Modern shoppers simply would not notice a 5% price cut across the store anymore.
+And they certainly wouldn’t switch their shopping loyalty from a competitor.
+Which is unfortunately precisely what you need, and what you want if you stand any chance of winning an all-out supermarket price war.

-So for the past 42 years we have faced a supermarket world of tactical, conventional price strikes – focussing and targeting price initiatives on a relative few number of lines where you can afford deeper cuts to entice customers but rely on the overall weight of the weekly shop to ensure you still make money – Although that didn’t quite work for Safeway who got hooked on and broken by the crack cocaine of crazy ‘Gonzalez’ deals dreamt up by the then Chief Executive Carlos Criado-Perez in 1993.
+So for the past 42 years, we have faced a supermarket world of tactical, conventional price strikes.
+They have focussed on targeting price initiatives on a relative few lines.
+This is because they can afford deeper cuts to entice customers but rely on the overall weight of the weekly shop to ensure you still make money.
+Although that didn’t quite work for Safeway.
+They got hooked on and broken by the crack cocaine of crazy ‘Gonzalez’ deals dreamt up by the then Chief Executive Carlos Criado-Perez in 1993.

 Next and potentially seismically game-changing – true Armageddon if you like, or Judgement Day if you are an Arnie fan – could be Amazon’s much anticipated big scale move into grocery retailing here in the UK.
-A new tech-based, tech funded and in the eyes of the money markets, a tech rated disruptor player who will quite happily take a 10 or 15-year investment view and be (relatively) happy to pump gazillions into winning market share leadership before it turns a single penny (or cent) in profit.
+A new tech-based, tech funded and in the eyes of the money markets.
+A tech rated disruptor player who will quite happily take a 10 or 15-year investment view.
+Plus, be (relatively) happy to pump gazillions into winning market share leadership before it turns a single penny (or cent) in profit.

 If you currently own any UK supermarket shares – Be afraid, be very afraid.